hldohaga/upfnabp/final227.md

 The USA, Canada and Australia have similarly high levels.
 Other European countries are still fighting to retain a different food culture, Touvier et al with Nutrinet @srour2019 @touvier2020 .

-Colombet @ColombetZoé2021Dass highlights countries in the rest of the world at differing levels of 'nutrition transition'.
-This is where increasing amounts of the diet comes from UPF instead of traditional diets.
+Colombet @ColombetZoé2021Dass highlights countries in the rest of the world at differing levels of 'nutrition transition', where increasing amounts of the diet comes from UPF instead of traditional diets.
 This might be influenced by the degree of 'westernisation'/'internationalization'/ or 'capitalist colonialisation' into local culture, as well as by more general socio-economic factors @colombet2022 .

 ### UPF and Sodium